Table of contents

 Prompt: What is the top-level intrinsic motivator in game play?

 There are only a few examples of these in the world: time and information being the two most obvious ones.
 However, these are a key economic tool for cooperative game play.
 This area of exploration is connected to the software theory of agalmics: non-scarce resources.
 Whether or not players compete over a resource becomes a design choice, not a fundamental constraint.

 We need to look for competition or toxicity and design away any non-zero resources at the heart of such interactions.
 You may ask whether this will destroy our incentives to compete, but cumulative scores are an inherent positive sum resource (everyone gets some independence from other players), and coordination games are every bit as popular as other kinds.

 If there are infinite resources, won't we just have imbalanced economies?

 It is important to internalize that as a game economy designer, you control the sources, the sinks and the narrative justification for why the world works as it does.
 Scarcity as well as abundance are aesthetic choices.

 There are arbitrary per player caps, or per group caps, or transaction costs, or sinks that can achieve balanced incentive structures.
-Again, the mapping from games to real world is not exact: our total relationship budget is itself zero sum.
+Again, the mapping from games to the real world is not exact: our total relationship budget is itself zero-sum.
 We are limited by Dunbar's number, but this is perhaps where we can consider those higher level trust metrics like inter-group cooperation.

 Paul Romer has argued that learned transformations on scarce zero-sum resources result in more efficient use: wood burning in a stove vs in an open pit can generate and store far more heat.